Andrewngabriel/minimal-notes/README.md

 ## Minimal Notes

 A simple console application for note taking.
 You can read, remove and list the notes all from the terminal.

-I developed this small program to practice node.js
+I developed this program to practice node.js
 If you see any problems or things that can be improved, feel free to add it in the issues section.

 To use the program: